tristanlatr/WPWatcher/README.md

     0 0 * * * wpwatcher 2> /dev/null

-If you want to receive email alerts with cron `MAILTO` feature.
+If you want to receive email alerts when script fail with cron `MAILTO` feature.

-    0 0 * * * wpwatcher | grep 'CRITICAL'
+    0 0 * * * wpwatcher | grep 'ERROR'

 To print only ERRORS and WPScan ALERTS, set `quiet=Yes` in your config.